ChristinaDNguyen/Portfolio/README.md

 # Christina Nguyen's Portfolio
 Hi human!
 My name is Tina, and here you can find a brief portfolio of my academic work, seperated by subject.
 You can find my LinkedIn here and download my resume as a PDF here.
+Contact me at christina.nguyen99@hotmail.com for my full portfolio.

 ## Humanities